 The Winton Branch offers a monthly film as part of its Foreign and Independent Film Series.
 Call the Winton Branch at (585) 428-8204 for more details.
 If you are looking for a film for the whole family to enjoy, the Charlotte Branch shows a children's movie every Wednesday afternoon.
 Call the Charlotte Branch at (585) 428-8216 for more information.

 For Teens, Young Adults, and Adult Learners

-Several city libraries hold classes to help patrons prepare to take the GED exam.
-Abel Cin Zam, pictured right, is a Burmese refugee who recently earned his GED after participating in the program.
-Many branches have Literacy Aides who read with children, help them with homework and play educational games with them after school.
+The Lyell Branch and the Maplewood Community Library hold classes to help patrons prepare for the TASC exam.
+Most city branches have Literacy Aides who read with children, help them with homework and play educational games with them after school.

 Safe to Be Smart

 This is an afterschool program located in the teen centers of several Rochester libraries.
 Teens can get help with homework, résumé writing and computer skills while socializing with their peers and Youth Services Workers.